Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Related Work

 \textbf{Data Selection.} Data selection techniques can be categorized into group- and sample-level approaches.
-Group-level approaches focus on optimizing data domain mixtures to curate high-quality datasets~\cite{fan2023doge, xie2024doremi, chen2024aioli, ge2025r}.
+Group-level approaches focus on optimizing domain mixtures to curate high-quality datasets~\cite{fan2023doge, xie2024doremi, chen2024aioli, ge2025r}.
 Sample-level methods, which are the focus of Grad-Mimic, aim to provide a score measuring sample utility and rule out undesired samples.
-Prior research has explored various gradient-based strategies, such as identifying impactful samples through gradient magnitudes~\cite{paul2021grand}, analyzing gradient similarities to other training batches~\cite{sedova2023learning}, selecting key samples that can capture full training~\cite{killamsetty2021gradmatch, mirzasoleiman2020coresets}, and using gradients computed on noisy-free validation sets~\cite{wang2024greats, xia2024less, wu2024icons}.
-These methods; however, are sensitive to noisy batch gradients and often incur extra computation.
-Grad-Mimic sidesteps both issues \emph{with the help of a reference model.}
+Prior research has explored various gradient-based strategies, such as identifying impactful samples through gradient magnitudes~\cite{paul2021deep}, analyzing gradient similarities across training batches~\cite{sedova2023learning}, selecting key samples that can capture full training~\cite{killamsetty2021grad, mirzasoleiman2020coresets}, and using sample influence computed from noise-free validation sets~\cite{wang2024greats, xia2024less, wu2024icons}.
+These methods; however, are sensitive to noisy batch gradients and often incur extra computation. \textbf{\emph{We sidestep both with the help from a reference model and measure sample's directional compatibility in the weight-space geometry.}}

-\textbf{Data Curation for Multimodal Models.} Multimodal models rely on large-scale web datasets~\cite{schuhmann2022laion, gadre2024datacomp, thomee2016yfcc100m}; however, quantity comes at a price: unconstrained crawling amplifies noise and requires careful curation.
-Previous approaches have included selecting samples based on semantic similarity to the downstream evaluation datasets~\cite{wang2024cliploss, thrush2024improving}, using semantic deduplication~\cite{abbas2023semdedup}, developing specialized filtering networks~\cite{fang2023data, chen2024automated, wettig2024qurating, thakkar2023self}, and using data influence functions~\cite{lin2024data, yu2024mates}.
+\textbf{Data Curation for Multimodal Models.} Multimodal models rely on large-scale web datasets~\cite{thomee2016yfcc100m, schuhmann2022laion, gadre2023datacomp}; however, quantity comes at a price: unconstrained crawling amplifies noise and requires careful curation.
+Previous approaches have included selecting samples based on semantic similarity to the downstream evaluation datasets~\cite{xie2023data, wang2024cliploss, thrush2024improving}, using semantic deduplication~\cite{abbas2023semdedup}, training specialized filtering networks~\cite{fang2023data, chen2024automated, wettig2024qurating, thakkar2023self}, and using data influence functions~\cite{lin2024data, yu2024mates}.
 While effective, they require access to other datasets, introduce training complexities, or demand substantial compute.
-Grad-Mimic offers a more efficient alternative: \emph{using public available models and the discrepancy in model weights to identify useful samples.}
+Grad-Mimic offers a more efficient alternative: \textbf{\emph{distilling readily available weights into data insights for sample identification}}.